 - Pyrex glass bowls – my husband uses the 1-cup size for homemade yogurt every day.

-- Bee’s Wrap is organic cotton muslin covered with beeswax, jojoba oil, and tree resin.
+- Bee’s Wrap brand food wraps and other similar brands are organic cotton muslin covered with beeswax, jojoba oil, and tree resin.
 You warm the Bee’s Wrap slightly in your hands, form a seal on the top of a bowl or around an onion, hunk of bread or waffle, and it seals in the fridge.
 The antibacterial properties of the beeswax and jojoba oil help to keep food fresh and allow you to use the Bee’s Wrap again and again.

 Healthy Travel Food Resources